- Home

 Flavonoids gather in areas of the brain that regulate learning and memory.
 And experts have suggested that these compounds can improve memory and slow down age-related mental decline.

 If you’re in the mood for some chocolate, you could try making these healthy dark chocolate treats from This Healthy Table, which are quick to make and topped with pomegranate, orange, and pistachios.
-Or, check out these healthy dark chocolate recipes from Better Homes and Gardens.
+Or, check out these healthy recipes from Better Homes and Gardens.

 9. Nuts